 I explained to my 13-year-old son that in the realm of right and wrong, Hertzberg never compromised and as such, won far more battles than he lost.
 He was the first Jewish leader to visit King Hussein’s Royal Palace where he and his wife spent the night.
 A central figure in the Jewish-Catholic dialogue, author of a major work on the French Enlightenment, his essays regularly appeared in The New York Review of Books and New York Times.

 I fondly recall an afternoon at the King David Hotel, where a number of tall, finely dressed women vied for seats at our café table.
 A short, rotund man, Hertzberg never rode upstairs with any of them but needed to know he could.
 Though he served as president of the American Jewish Congress, Hertzberg was disliked by much of the Jewish establishment, both for his independence and his arrogance.
 I often thought, that unlike many pompous people I’d met, he had something to brag about.
-Though his cousin and closest friend, Wolfe Kelman, longtime head of the Jewish Theological Seminary, felt that with humility, Arthur would have achieved even more.
+Though his cousin and closest friend, Wolfe Kelman, longtime head of the Rabbinical Assembly, felt that with humility, Arthur would have achieved even more.

 Hertzberg gave his time to so many people, that there is hardly a scholarly work of his era where he is not thanked in the acknowledgements.
 Our calls always began with his affectionate insults, then he rapidly dispatched the heart of the matter and bolted with a quick “ciao ciao.”
 I keep the three inch file of our correspondence, his letters always dictated to his secretary.
 An example, two days after the immense Northridge earthquake he began: